jasongrimes/hello-docker/README.md

 [Docker Compose](https://docs.docker.com/compose/install/) is required.

-Clone the repository, build the images, and run the containers with docker compose:
+Clone the repository, then build the images and run the containers with docker compose:

 ```sh
 # In the project root directory: